Paradise setting, educational opportunities lure veterinarians

 Dr. Dennis McCurnin, chair of the AVMA Convention Management and Program Committee, said that the 2006 convention was one of the best AVMA meetings he has ever attended.
 "Everyone needs to get geared up for the Washington, D.C., meeting next July as it may just break the new attendance record set this year," he said.

-Convention coverage continues on page 644.
+Convention coverage continues on article.
 More coverage will follow in the Sept.
 15 issue of JAVMA News, and reports from veterinary organizations that met at convention will appear in the Oct.
 1 issue.